sungsoo-ahn/2025/_posts/2025-04-28-unlearning-pitfalls.md

 ---
 layout: distill
-title: Debugging the Foundation Models - Pitfalls and Pains in Machine Unlearning
+title: "Debugging the Foundation Models: Pitfalls and Pains in Machine Unlearning"
 description: Machine unlearning has emerged as a crucial technique for removing harmful, biased, or copyrighted information from foundation models, offering a pathway to enhance trustworthiness and compliance in artificial intelligence systems.
 This blog post examines critical pitfalls in current implementations that have been overlooked, including the concept of fake unlearning—where knowledge is hidden rather than truly removed—leading to vulnerabilities such as jailbreak attacks, sequential unlearning instability, and diminished model capacity.
 We also discuss the limitations of relying on predefined forget datasets, which can cause unnecessary unlearning and missed opportunities for curriculum-based optimization.
 Finally, we address broader side effects of unlearning, such as its adverse impact on emergent abilities, reasoning skills, and hallucination rates.
 By tackling these challenges, we propose strategies to develop robust, efficient, and holistic unlearning methods that align with the goals of trustworthy AI.
 date: 2025-04-28
 future: true